 - In the past, transition tagged players qualified for the compensatory formula.
 See Steve Hutchinson in 2007, who qualified in favor of Seattle despite being transition tagged and lost to Minnesota as part of the infamous “poison pill” incident in which the Seahawks retaliated by signing RFA Nate Burleson to a similar “poison pill” offer sheet.
 However, in 2016 the NFL and NFLPA agreed to change this rule, and now transition tagged players should no longer qualify.
 That year, this allowed Buffalo to get a 4th round comp pick for Da’Norris Searcy by removing Charles Clay (signed on a transition tag offer sheet from Miami) from the compensatory formula.
 As part of the agreement, 33 comp picks were awarded in 2016 instead of the standard 32.

 - Players who have options declined by their former teams qualify for the compensatory formula, even though the team had a method to keep them under contract.
 See Donte Stallworth in 2009, who qualified in favor of New England despite having an option on his contract declined.
+This exception has in recent years been used far more often to protect teams’ compensatory pick potential, with the Patriots, Broncos and Ravens particularly standing out in their usage of team options.

 - Teams who renegotiate a contract that add a player option to void their contract earlier than first agreed upon do not qualify for the compensatory formula if the player exercises that option to void.
 See Laveranues Coles in 2010; see also Jerome Felton in 2016.